 On Aug.
 14, 1898, the 23-year-old Walter married 28-year-old Esther Gertrude Conliff (March 31, 1868-1908), a native of Pennsylvania and the daughter of English immigrants Martin and Margaret (Smith) Conliff.
 They were wed at the home of Mr. and Mrs. B.F.
 Crall in Uniontown, Fayette County.

-They had six children -- twins Mary Ellen Hough and Margaret Reiland Berkey, Walter "Albert" Minerd, Dorothy Williams Josephine Cramer and Wilbert Allen Minerd.
+They together produced six children -- twins Mary Ellen Hough and Margaret Reiland Berkey, Walter "Albert" Minerd, Dorothy Williams Josephine Cramer and Wilbert Allen Minerd.